Frequently Asked Questions

 How is the process different if I'm using the Montgomery GI Bill?

-What if I have to drop a class?
+What if I must drop a class?

 How will my military credits transfer to UT?